Public-Transport-Nuremberg/FastPULS/README.md

-Implementation of a faster REST API to use in local environments.
+Faster implementation of the PULS API to use in local environments.
 `Currently only support the Haltestellen Endpoint with JSON and XML.`
 Fahrten and Abfahrten APIs need a diffrent project to get the data in the first place.